-There has been only limited research (Hardy, 2016) into the beliefs of various stakeholders but this has shown that there is a wide variety of different views, most of which do not reflect sound epistemology and the clarity of purpose established earlier in this paper.
+Only limited research has investigated the beliefs of various stakeholders about design & technology (Hardy, 2016).
+Results showed that there is a wide variety of different views, most of which do not reflect sound epistemology and the clarity of purpose established earlier in this paper.

 Achieving informed stakeholder perception